‘Bullet trains,’ parking costs, RIDOT, Brown, and more in today’s Local News & Notes.

 The University of Rhode Island plans to increase its presence in the state’s capital city, according to President David M. Dooley, as part of a strategy to better prepare its students for success as well as help Rhode Island’s economy grow out of the hole it is in.

+One of our Facebook fans shared this link with us.
 A 40-minute video of Brown University’s assistant vice president for planning, design and construction, Michael McCormick discussing Browns recent campus building and near future plans, including much on the Jewelry District plans.
 There is a link to a 10-minute condenced version to give you the gist of what he had …